cloudfoundry-attic/lattice-release/docs/index.html.md

 ## What is the relationship between Lattice and Docker?

 Lattice supports Docker images as a format for distributing container root filesystems.
-Currently, Docker images must be publicly hosted on the [Docker Hub Registry](https://registry.hub.docker.com).
-Lattice uses Docker's libraries to faithfully fetch Docker image metadata and image layers, but it does *not* use the Docker runtime to run and manage containers.
+Currently, Docker images must be publicly hosted on the [Docker Hub Registry](https://registry.hub.docker.com) and we are planning to [support private Docker registries](https://www.pivotaltracker.com/n/projects/1158420/stories/77226688) soon.
+Lattice uses Docker's libraries to fetch Docker image metadata and image layers, but it does *not* use the Docker daemon to run and manage containers.
 Instead, Lattice uses [Garden](https://github.com/cloudfoundry-incubator/garden).
 Garden provides a *platform-agnostic* API for launching and managing containers and is built to be consumed by a distributed container scheduler like Diego.
-[Garden-Linux](https://github.com/cloudfoundry-incubator/garden-linux) is an implementation of the Garden API that provides containers on the Linux platform using kernel namespaces and cgroups - the same technologies that undergird Docker.
+[Garden-Linux](https://github.com/cloudfoundry-incubator/garden-linux) is an implementation of the Garden API that provides containers on the Linux platform using kernel namespaces and cgroups - the same technologies used by Docker, LXC and Rocket.

 More details about how Lattice works with Docker images can be found [here](/docs/troubleshooting.html#how-does-lattice-work-with-docker-images).